 We cannot emphasize enough how simple this dish is.
 You literally just throw it all in the slow cooker and that’s it!
 It is always the first side-dish to get polished at the table and everyone is always wanting seconds.
 It is also easy to multiply to make large batches for holiday dinners.

 This corn casserole is a true Southern recipe.
 The crispy golden bread layer gives way to a creamy corn center that is bursting with flavor and tantalizing textures.
 It’s an easy casserole dish to make ahead of time for a Thanksgiving side to serve with your roast turkey.
 Top with fresh herbs for a splash of color.

-This easy Creamed Spinach recipe is velvety smooth, richly decadent with tender baby spinach leaves.
+This easy Creamed Spinach recipe is velvety smooth and richly decadent with tender baby spinach leaves.
 This dish even wins over kids who universally hate spinach.
 If you’ve never had creamed spinach before and you’re unsure of how you’ll like it, we promise you’ll love our spin on a classic recipe.
 With its creamy texture and lots of cheese, you can’t even taste the spinach!
 Trust me, one bite and you’ll be hooked!

 Air fryer asparagus is an easy side dish that can be made in less than 10 minutes.
 No need to heat up the entire oven to get perfectly roasted asparagus, this recipe can be made start-to-finish before a typical oven even pre-heats!
 This is another recipe that frees up valuable oven and stovetop space on Thanksgiving morning.